Faculty Professional Development and Endowed Professorship Fund Guidelines

 - External grant funding may not be placed in professional development funds.

-- Faculty CAN place money from endowed funds, start-up funds and Nyenhuis (summer research) internal funds into these funds.
+- Faculty CAN place money from endowed funds, start-up funds and Nyenhuis (summer research) internal funds into their professional development.

 - Provost’s Office Award dollars will be placed in professional development funds in the future rather than being awarded as stipends.